amazon-science/LatticeAlgorithms.jl/README.md

 coset_prob_bsv = bsv(ws)
 @assert 10^value ≈ expected_value # true
 ```
 In the above example, we find the coset probability for a d=3 unrotated surface code with two approaches, the brute force approach using the definition and BSV's approach.
+More details for decoding [[5-1-3]]-hexagonal GKP code using the brute force approach can be found [here](https://github.com/amazon-science/LatticeAlgorithms.jl/blob/main/examples/papers/Exploring_the_quantum_capacity_of_a_Gaussian_random_displacement_channel_using_GKP_codes_and_maximum_likelihood_decoding/get_data_mld_513_hex_code.ipynb).

 **Example 7**: Tensor network decoding to approximate MLD for color-hexagonal GKP code
 ```